uriel1998/orindi/README.md

 need a local mirror for the files to be written into.
 The user that runs `orindi` should be part of the same user group as pico (www-data, probably).

+* NOTE:  Tested with php7.3; when I had older versions of PHP the program ran just fine, but the output (particularly of the RSS feed) was sometimes mis-parsed.

 * Follow the installation instructions in [pico's documentation](http://picocms.org/docs/).
 * Copy `orindi-index.twig` to pico's `/themes/default` directory.